Tony Kemp (baseball)

-Anthony Allen Kemp (born October 31, 1991) is an American professional baseball second baseman and outfielder for the Oakland Athletics of Major League Baseball (MLB).
-He previously played in MLB for the Houston Astros and Chicago Cubs.
-Kemp won the World Series with the Astros in 2017.
+Anthony Allen Kemp (born October 31, 1991) is an American former professional baseball second baseman and left fielder.
+Between 2016 and 2024, he played nine seasons in Major League Baseball (MLB) with the Houston Astros, Chicago Cubs, Oakland Athletics, and Baltimore Orioles.

+Kemp played college baseball at Vanderbilt University.
+The Houston Astros selected Kemp in the fifth round of the 2013 MLB draft and he made his MLB debut with the Astros in 2016.
+Kemp won the 2017 World Series with the Astros.
+After he was traded to the Cubs during the 2019 season, Kemp played for the Athletics from 2020 through 2023 and the Orioles in 2024.

 Career

-Amateur
+Amateur career

 Kemp graduated from Centennial High School in Franklin, Tennessee.
 He attended Vanderbilt University, where he played college baseball for the Vanderbilt Commodores baseball team.
 In 2011, Kemp was named the Southeastern Conference's (SEC) Freshman of the Year and First Team All-SEC.
-He was a key contributor on the first Vanderbilt baseball team to make it to the College World Series.
-In 2012, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
+He was a key contributor on the 2011 team, which was the first Vanderbilt baseball team to make it to the College World Series.
+In summer 2011, he played summer league baseball for the Rochester Honkers of the Northwoods League.
+In 2012, he played with the Cotuit Kettleers of the Cape Cod Baseball League.
 He was named an All-American and the SEC Baseball Player of the Year in 2013.